Dog Life Expectancy Chart: How Long Do Dogs Live?

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

 Larger animals tend to live longer than smaller ones (most of the time).
-Think about it.
-Humans live longer than cats, which live longer than a rat, which lives longer than a fly.
-But why isn’t this true when it comes to animals within their species?
+Think about it: humans live longer than cats, which live longer than a rat, which live longer than a fly.
+But why isn’t this true when it comes to animals within the same species, like dogs and even humans?

-A person who weighs 150 pounds will most likely live longer than a person who weighs 300 pounds.
+Looking at ourselves, a person who weighs 150 pounds will most likely live longer than a person who weighs 300 pounds.
 They live longer because of increased health risks for a person who weighs 300 pounds.
+The same goes for larger vs smaller dogs.

 When it comes to dogs’ life expectancy, how can you compare a Great Dane to a Chihuahua?
 Their anatomic builds are completely different, and their lifespans reflect this.
-Beyond size, is there an average age of a dog based on breed or other factors?
+Beyond size, is there an average dog lifespan based on breed or other factors?
 Yes.
-Let’s explore the answers to these questions: “how long do dogs live?” and “what is the dog lifespan by breed?”
+I explore the answers to these questions: “How long do dogs live?” and “What is the dog lifespan by breed?”

 What Determines A Dog’s Lifespan?